thrust26/PacLines/README.md

 Without a QuadTari, plug the paddles into left and right ports of the console.

 ### Switches
 On the title screen or any time during the game, press **Select** to select a game variation.
 There are 8 game variations, 4 different starting lines each, with or without bonus fruits.
 The currently selected variation's starting line number is displayed at the top of the screen.

 If a local high score exists for this variation, it is displayed alternating with the game variation.
+If a PlusCart or an emulator supporting it is used, the high score will be loaded from the PlusCart High Score Club.

 To start a new game press **Reset**.
 Or **Fire** while not in a running game.